juanibiapina/cards/docs/notes.md

 - Understand the advantages and disadvantages of Dominion
   - Disadvantages
     - Annoying setup
+    - Not much player interaction?
+Too many of the same card
 - How do you win?
   - Is this connected to the theme?
   - Victory points seems to be a good choice because points can be tuned to make the game more balanced

+# Areas in the game

+- Your deck
+- Your hand
+- Your discard
+- Galaxy cards
+- Exile
+- Table

+# Phases

+- Draw
+  - Draw a card
+- Action
+  - Do one action

+# Actions

+- Play a card
+- Acquire a Galaxy Resource
+- Use an ability

 # Gameplay